petitnau/algoml/contracts/amm/README.md

 ## Creating the AMM

-Any user can create an AMM, providing the two tokens (namely t0 and t1) that are going to be traded, while also sending some amount of both.
-The creator in return, will receive a certain amount of minted tokens based on how many units of t0 and t1 they sent.
+Any user can create an AMM by providing the two tokens (namely t0 and t1) that are going to be traded, while also sending some amount of both.
+The creator in return, will receive a certain amount of minted tokens.

 ```java
 @pay $v0 of t0 : caller -> escrow